 Successful online marketing often requires using channels that fall into three categories: owned, earned, and paid.
 Owned and earned channels include everything you publish on your own website and all your SEO efforts.
 Those are important parts of a solid inbound marketing strategy, but they require playing a long game.
 It can take Google over three months to crawl a webpage, meaning everything you do on your own website to gain visibility in the search engines will take time to make its mark.

 Paid media includes any advertising you directly pay for, and it can be a useful way to give your owned and earned channels a needed boost.
-One of the main paid channels available to online marketers is Google AdWords Advertising.
+One of the main paid channels available to online marketers is Google PPC Advertising.

-Google AdWords advertising, often referred to as PPC (pay-per-click) advertising, is behind a good portion of the ads you see when you’re browsing online.
+Google AdWords advertising, often referred to as Google PPC (pay-per-click) advertising, is behind a good portion of the ads you see when you’re browsing online.

 The most obvious place you encounter AdWords ads is on the search engine results page of Google, where they frequently show up above the natural results, at the top of the local results map and sometimes to the side of the main results, as well.